GoogleCloudPlatform/dotnet-docs-samples/applications/googlehome-meets-dotnetcontainers/Readme.md

 Typing text here is treated exactly the same as if the text had arrived from the Google Home/Assistant.

-You can use the following phrases to test:
+You can use the following phrases to test.
+* Say hi to everyone
+* What platform are you running on?
 * Let's use Vision API
   * Search pictures of London
   * Describe the picture
   * Is picture safe?
-  * Are there landmarkks in the picture?
+  * Are there landmarks in the picture?
   * Go back to all pictures
 * Let's use Big Query
-  * What was the top hacker news yesterday?
+  * What was the top hacker news on May 1 2018?
   * In 2015, what was the hottest temperature in France?
+* Throw an exception

 ### Google Home/Assistant configuration